google/docsy/README.md

-# Tech Doc Hugo
+# Docsy

-Hugo theme and skeleton project.
+Docsy is a Hugo theme for technical documentation sets, providing simple navigation, site structure, and more.

+You can find an example site project that uses Docsy in [Docsy-Example](https://github.com/google/docsy-example).
+To use the Docsy Hugo theme, you can either:

+* Copy and edit the example site’s repo, which will also give you a skeleton structure for your top-level and documentation sections.
+* Specify the Docsy theme like any other [Hugo theme](https://gohugo.io/themes/installing-and-using-themes/). when creating or updating your site.
+This gives you all the theme-y goodness but you’ll need to specify your own site   structure.

-## Installation
+## Installation and prerequisites

-You need a recent version of Hugo to run this project (preferably 0.45+).
-If you install from the [release page](https://github.com/gohugoio/hugo/releases), make sure to get the `extended` Hugo version.
-Alternatively, on macOS you can install via Brew.
+You need a recent version of Hugo to build sites using this theme (preferably 0.45+).
+If you install from the [release page](https://github.com/gohugoio/hugo/releases), make sure to get the `extended` Hugo version which supports SCSS.
+Alternatively, on macOS you can install Hugo via Brew.

 If you want to do stylesheet changes, you will also need `PostCSS` to create the final assets.
 You can also install it locally with: